Information for parishes

 Parish dashboards and Safeguarding hub

-Safer recruitment & People Management
+Safer Recruitment & People Management

 Safer recruitment is a vital part of creating a safe and positive environment and making a commitment to keep all the church community safe from harm.
 Failure to apply these principles and practices exposes children and vulnerable adults to greater risk of abuse by people who will target and exploit inadequate safeguards.